 Faustus Zauberer is a reclusive wizard who has made the diamond mine his home for 50 years.
-He is not a particularly skillful wizard and has suffered corruption and considerable taint from his Patron, Zatima Xel Barca.
+He is not a particularly skillful wizard and has suffered considerable corruption of his body and soul as a result of dealing with the Demon, Zatima Xel Barca.
 His head is that of a billy goat, and his feet are cloven hooves.
 He is horribly bent and moves slowly.